Stacy Garrity: Pennsylvania treasurer

+Comments on the 2020 presidential election

+On multiple occasions, Garrity has supported Donald Trump's false claims that he won the 2020 presidential election.
+On January 5, 2021, she spoke at a rally in Harrisburg asking lawmakers to decertify Pennsylvania's election results.
+On May 6, 2022, Garrity appeared at a rally with former president Trump and 2022 U.S. Senate candidate Mehmet Oz in Greensburg, endorsing Trump's claim to have won the 2020 election.

+First term

 Garrity challenged incumbent Democrat Joe Torsella for Pennsylvania treasurer in January 2020, winning the Republican nomination unopposed in June.
 Garrity charged that Torsella was mainly interested in the office to boost his profile and run for higher office, such as the state's governorship.
 She criticized Torsella's management of the office and alleged a lack of transparency, citing a D− rating given by the Public Interest Research Group in 2019.

 On November 10, 2020, a week after election day, Torsella called Garrity to concede the race, with Garrity leading by 78,000 votes at the time of his concession.
 It was the first time a Republican had unseated an incumbent Democrat for a statewide office in Pennsylvania since 1994.

 In May 2021, Garrity joined a critical letter sent by several Republican state treasurers to the Biden administration, charging that the administration was inappropriately encouraging financial institutions to stop supporting fossil fuels.
 The letter said that the government should not "bully corporations into curtailing legal activities," but it also threatened that the state governments represented by the signatory officials may divest their state funds from any banks that no longer support fossil fuel projects.
 Garrity's participation in this letter was criticized by an editorial in the Hazelton Standard-Speaker.

 In honor of National College Savings Day in 2021, Garrity had the Pennsylvania Treasury offer $100 to families that opened 529 college savings plans.